hellerve/blog/wip/On_API_Updates.md

 color like that.

-So, how can I fix that without diving into the documentation of matplotlib again and trying to figure out what to do, because that is obviously better than actually understanding what's going on—again, don't listen to me, please?
-A way that is guaranteed to work is to reverse engineer the format and get it back into the CSS-like form, because that still seems to work.
+So, how can I fix that without diving into the documentation of matplotlib again and trying to figure out what to do, because that's obviously better than actually understanding what's going on—again, don't listen to me, please?
+Reverse engineering the format to get it back into the CSS-like form is a guaranteed solution, because the CSS-like form itself still seems to work.
 Let's do that.

 ```python